 The action rules are applied when some activities are executed.
 With these rules we capture the prioritization of immediate multiactions with respect to stochastic ones.
-We also have the empty loop rule which is used to capture a delay of one time unit in the same state when no immediate multiactions are executable.
+We also have the empty loop rule which is used to capture a delay of one discrete time unit in the same state when no immediate multiactions are executable.
 In this case, the empty multiset of activities is executed.
 The action and empty loop rules will be used later to determine all multisets of activities which can be executed from the structural equivalence class of every dynamic expression (i.e. from the state of the corresponding process).
-This information together with that about probabilities or weights of the activities to be executed from the process state will be used to calculate the probabilities of such executions.
+This information together with that about probabilities or weights of the activities to be executed from the current process state will be used to calculate the probabilities of such executions.

-The action rules with stochastic (or immediate, otherwise) multiactions describe dynamic expression transformations due to execution of non-empty multisets of stochastic (or immediate) multiactions.
+The action rules with stochastic (or immediate, otherwise) multiactions describe dynamic expression transformations in the form of $G \stackrel{\Gamma}{\to} \widetilde{G}$ (or $G \stackrel{I}{\to} \widetilde{G}$ ) due to execution of non-empty multisets $\Gamma$ of stochastic (or I of immediate) multiactions.
 The rules represent possible state changes of the specified processes when some non-empty multisets of stochastic (or immediate) multiactions are executed.
-As we shall see, the application of an action rule with stochastic (or immediate) multiactions to a dynamic expression leads in the corresponding LDTSIPN to a discrete time step at which some stochastic transitions fire (or to the instantaneous firing of some immediate transitions) and change of the current marking, unless there is a self-loop produced by the iterative execution of a non-empty multiset, which must be one-element, i.e. the single stochastic (or immediate) multiaction, since no concurrency is allowed at the highest level of the second argument of iteration.
+As we shall see, the application of an action rule with stochastic (or immediate) multiactions to a dynamic expression leads in the corresponding LDTSIPN to a discrete time tick at which some stochastic transitions fire (or to the instantaneous firing of some immediate transitions) and possible change of the current marking.
+The current marking remains unchanged only if there is a self-loop produced by the iterative execution of a non-empty multiset, which must be one-element, i.e. the single stochastic (or immediate) multiaction.
+The reason is the regularity requirement that allows no concurrency at the highest level of the second argument of iteration.

-The empty loop rule $G \xrightarrow{\emptyset} G$ with a pre-condition (rule El in Table 3) describes dynamic expression transformations due to execution of the empty multiset of activities at a discrete time step.
+The empty loop rule (applicable only when no immediate multiactions can be executed from the current state) describes dynamic expression transformations in the form of $G \xrightarrow{\emptyset} G$ due to execution of the empty multiset of activities at a discrete time tick.
 The rule reflects a non-zero probability to stay in the current state at the next time moment, which is an essential feature of discrete time stochastic processes.
-As we shall see, the application of the empty loop rule to a dynamic expression leads to a discrete time step in the corresponding LDTSIPN at which no transitions fire and the current marking is not changed.
+As we shall see, the application of the empty loop rule to a dynamic expression leads to a discrete time tick in the corresponding LDTSIPN at which no transitions fire and the current marking is not changed.
 This is a new rule that has no prototype among inaction rules of PBC, since it represents a time delay, but no notion of time exists in PBC.
-The PBC rule $G \xrightarrow{\emptyset} G$ from [13, 12] in our setting would correspond to the rule $G \Rightarrow G$ describing the stay in the current state when no time elapses.
+The PBC rule $G \xrightarrow{\emptyset} G$ from [17, 16] in our setting would correspond to the rule $G \Rightarrow G$ that describes staying in the current state when no time elapses.
 Since we do not need the latter rule to transform dynamic expressions into operative ones and it can even destroy the definition of operative expressions, we do not introduce it in dtsiPBC.